 The term `wiring' above is used in the sense of TLM models: binding initiators to target methods.

-Second example uses a pipeline object that could have aribtrary delay.
-Sending process is blocked by implied handshaking wires (hence less typing than Verilog) and in the future would allow the programmer or the compiler to retime the implementation of the pipe component.
+The example interface is for pipeline object that could have aribtrary delay.
+Sending process is blocked by implied handshaking wires (hence far less typing than Verilog) and in the future would allow the programmer or the compiler to retime the implementation of the pipe component.

-But, behavioural expression using a conceptual thread is also useful to have, so BlueSpec has a behavioural sub-language compiler built in.
+But, imperative expression using a conceptual thread is also useful to have, so Bluespec has a behavioural sub-language compiler built in.

 |34: (C) 2012-17, DJ Greaves, University of Cambridge, Computer Laboratory.|